TetraMesa

 • They do not feel what it’s like when the representative wants to help but is blocked by their own system.

-These actual experiences of friction matter.
-Not just individually, but over time.
-One day, we’ve just had enough.
-Real experience is also why AI alone will not save anyone from these mistakes.
-Asking a model to simulate a customer journey is not the same thing as understanding one.
-AI often regresses toward common patterns, which may be the problem.
+These friction experiences wear us down over time.
+We ignore little things, and then one day we’ve just had enough.
+Real experience is also why AI will not solve these issues.
+Asking models to simulate a customer journey is not the same as understanding one.
+AI regresses toward common patterns.
 If the market norm is mediocre service design, copying the norm more efficiently is not a breakthrough.
-It’s just industrialized mediocrity.
-I have zero data to back up the following assertion, but I believe that using more AI generated customer persona and user journeys will make this worse, not better.
+It’s just industrialized mediocrity at scale.
+I have zero data, (yet), to back up the following assertion, but I believe that using more AI generated customer persona and user journeys will make this worse, not better.
 Here’s why…

-• Practitioners under Pressure: Product and marketing people who lean on AI tools to generate Ideal Customer Profiles, User Personas, and Customer Journeys might be the ones going for speed over quality.
-They’ll generate the basics and call it done.
-These outputs could reflect the most statistically plausible or commonly expressed patterns, not the most strategically important truths.
-I don’t think there’s anything wrong with using these tools as starting places.
-But stopping with them is begging for mediocrity.
-Or worse, given we know LLMs can sometimes be confidently wrong, product or marketing folks executing further based on poor info may amplify problems.
+• Practitioners under Pressure: Product and marketing people using AI to generate Ideal Customer Profiles, User Personas, and Customer Journeys may be choosing speed over quality.
+They produce the basics and call it done.
+These outputs may reflect the most statistically plausible patterns, not the most strategically important truths.
+There is nothing wrong with using these tools as starting points.
+But stopping there is begging for mediocrity.
+Worse, because LLMs can be confidently wrong, teams that keep building on weak outputs may amplify problems.

 • The Tools: Regressing to the Mean: You know what AI Large Language Models are?
 Averages.
-They work off of that which has already been.
+They work off that which has already been.
 Yes, it’s possible to get new insights and there are methods and hyperparameters like temperature that can be set for more creativity.
-(If you’re really a glutton for punishment, see my article on LLM / Text Vectors for Product Managers.)
+(If you want details here, see my article on LLM / Text Vectors for Product Managers.)
 Now, for some this may still generate fantastic insights.
 Even ‘average’ new information can be valuable and new if you didn’t know it!
 What AI lacks though, is human context.
 We are still more than just what seems to be getting captured in data.
 Over time, more agent bots will be transacting.
 (See my article on BEO – Bot Engine Optimization.)
 But as long as humans are involved, there’s an overall context, often emotional, that’s not going to get fully captured by automation just yet.

 So What Should Companies Do?

 Pause.
-Stop scrambling to vibecode or produce your next artifact or user story for a moment.
-Start by having product managers, marketers, operators, founders, and executives go through their own customer journey end to end.
-Search for your own products the way real customers do.
-Try to find yourself through Search and AI tools.
-Use your own internal site search.
-Call your own service line.
+Stop scrambling to vibecode or crank out the next artifact or user story.
+Have product managers, marketers, operators, founders, and executives go through their own customer journey end to end.
+Search for your products the way real customers do, through Search, AI tools, and your own site search.
+Call your service line.
 Try the chatbot.
 Attempt a return.
-Unsubscribe from your own marketing.
+Unsubscribe from your marketing.
 Reset a password.
 Check out as a guest.
 Use the mobile app while distracted and in a hurry.
-If you sell through retail, walk the aisle, find the shelf, look at your packaging, compare it against competitors, and see whether the buying experience makes sense in the real world.
+If you sell through retail, walk the aisle, find the shelf, inspect your packaging, compare it with competitors, and see whether the buying experience makes sense in the real world.
 Ask store personnel questions.
 Do they recommend you?
-Are they even familiar with you?
-Or the category being sold in their own store?
-Talk to some people.
-Don’t just hire a firm or do a focus group.
-Yes, do those things as well.
-But get the people who actually make product and process decisions right into the actual customer journey.
+Are they even familiar with you or the category?
+Talk to people.
+Don’t just hire a firm or run a focus group.
+Or do that too, but put people making product and process decisions directly into the customer journey.

 Market data matters.
-But nothing is as eye-opening as direct personal experience with your own broken process.
-All kinds of crap and slop probably crept in to your process over time.
-There may be some unavoidable friction points; legal or regulatory issues, especially in some categories.
-But sometimes it might just be feature creep or historical artifacts that once had value, but now get in the way.
-There is a special kind of clarity that comes from hitting friction yourself and instantly asking, “Why would they do that?”
+But nothing is more eye-opening than direct experience with your own broken process.
+All kinds of slop likely crept in over time.
+Some friction may be unavoidable, especially from legal or regulatory constraints.
+But some of it is just feature creep or historical artifacts that once had value and now get in the way.
+There is a special clarity in hitting that friction yourself and instantly asking, “Why would they do that?”

-And that is the important reminder: you are they.
+And that’s the critical reminder: you are they.

-If you find yourself having that reaction to your own company’s experience, that moment is a signal.
-It’s evidence that something in the system was built around internal convenience, legacy assumptions, or organizational blindness rather than customer success.
+If you have poor reactions to your own company’s experience, treat it as a signal.
+It means something was built around internal convenience, legacy assumptions, or organizational blindness rather than customer success.
 The right response is not to explain it away.
 It’s to fix it.
-It may be fair to ask the question, “How often is this really happening.”
-And sure, costs matter.
-If what you ran into is truly one in a million, fine, write it off.
-Handle such things as exceptions.
-Chances are that’s not the case.
+Yes, it is fair to ask how often it really happens, and yes, costs matter.
+If it’s truly one in a million, fine, treat it as an exception.
+Chances are it’s not.

 Deeper Issues